jameszdafish/Four-Function-BASIC-Calculator/README.md

+# This is my very first program!!!
+Welcome and please excuse my messiness and mistakes!
+I definitely will revisit to implement more features and clean up some code.
 # This is a four function calculator that includes the following features:
     • 10 digit buttons
     • 4 operation buttons